orbitalquark/textadept/doc/manual.md

 where `_HOME` is the path where you installed Textadept and `template_dir` is an optional template directory that contains two Markdown files: *.header.md* and *.footer.md*.
-(See *doc/.header.md* and *doc/.footer.md* for examples.)
+(See Textadept's *doc/.header.md* and *doc/.footer.md* for examples.)
 LuaDoc creates an *api/* directory in the current directory that contains the generated API documentation HTML files.

 [LuaDoc]: http://keplerproject.github.com/luadoc/
 [Discount]: http://www.pell.portland.or.us/~orc/Code/discount/